ilex-paraguariensis/yerbamate/README.md

 # Maté 🧉

 ## What is Mate?
-It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/).
+It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/) and does not intend to replace any of their functionalities.
 It makes development fast, easy, and the results replicable.
 You can focus more on the model, and less on boilerplate code.

 ## Installation